MIND YOUR LIVER. IT NEEDS YOU. ™

 More resources are on the way.
 We’ll keep you posted.

-“Liver conditions” is a broad term for any disease or disorder that harms the liver and affects how well it works.
 Some conditions develop slowly and silently.
 Others happen quickly and can cause serious symptoms before you even realize what’s going on.

 While alcohol is a well-known cause, liver conditions can also be triggered by things like poor diet, viral infections, certain medications, autoimmune issues, and even genetics.
 Many people don’t realize that stress, overeating, or untreated mental health struggles can also contribute over time.